CenturyLinkCloud/PublicKB/Release Notes/2015/2015-10-13-cloud-platform-release-notes.md

   Updated documentation for setting notification destinations can be found at https://www.ctl.io/knowledge-base/security/configuring-ips-notifications/

-  For more information on the IPS product or our Beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/intrusion-prevention-service/).
+  For more information on the IPS product or our Beta, visit our [product page on the Lumen Cloud website](https://www.ctl.io/intrusion-prevention-service/).

 * __MySQL DBaaS:__